 The features being offered are the best on the market, no doubt.
 It also comes in 3 packages though, so the more you pay, the better and higher quality plugins, generators, and the perks you get.
 Let’s look!

-I) Pro Tools First – hopefully you’ve noticed already that the budget version doesn’t offer much.
+Hopefully you’ve noticed already that the budget version doesn’t offer much.
 16 tracks on the mixer again, no advanced tools whatsoever.
-Pretty much something to play around so you can tell people you use PRO TOOLS.
+Pretty much something to play around so you can tell people you use Pro Tools.

-II) Pro Tools – moderately priced package (By Apple standards!).
+It’s moderately priced package (By Apple standards!).
 A lot of features are still unavailable, but good if you are just starting out.
-The price for it doesn’t sound like anything for the beginners though.
-One of the priciest on the market.
+The price for it doesn’t sound like anything for beginners though.

-III) Pro Tools Ultimate – when someone refers to Pro Tools as an industry standard, they refer to this particular edition.
+When someone refers to Pro Tools as an industry standard, they refer to this particular edition.
 It literally has everything you’ve wanted and more.
-Think about something you wish a DAW had… That’s very possible the ultimate package has it.
+Think about something you wish the best DAW for beginners had… That’s very possible the ultimate package has it.
 Oh yeah, I forgot to mention one little thing.
-The price is ASTONISHING!

 It’s probably the easiest to start, but you can only go so far!
 It offers premade drum packs, instruments, some plugins.
 Nothing too crazy, but enough to make your first beat maybe?

 The interface is so simple you will have a hard time switching to the more advanced ones though.